Book

 When to visit: Spring - Fall

-I might regret telling you this later, this is our favorite spot to hang during the summer months.
-Trout Alley Beach (or Pine Oak Lane North Beach) offers a sandy beach-like setting for a day on the lake.
-Great spot to fish from the shore, lay out, build castles and splash around.
-Enjoy glorious mountain views where you’re shielded from the wind and have shallow, safe little coves for the small ones.
-My son and I could live here all summer.
+I might regret telling you this, but Trout Alley is our favorite spot to hang during the summer months.
+Also known as Pine Oak Lane - North and South - this sandy beach-like setting is a great spot to fish from the shore (be sure to secure your fishing license), lay out, build sand castles and splash around.
+My son and I could live here all season.
 I am trusting you though, this is our secret - don’t tell anyone else about it!
-If you want to fish, be sure to get your fishing license beforehand.
-What a blessing it is to have such wonderful outdoor playgrounds.

-These places are pure magic!
-To keep our freedoms out here in nature alive, while you’re here, please join me and others in practicing Leave No Trace ethics.
-If we all join in together, we can ensure a future for our grandchildren to enjoy the same beauty.
-One thing I personally love to do is bring small biodegradable trash bags to the trails with us and pick up trash.
-The kids LOVE it!!
+These places are pure magic, but require stewardship form us all!
+Join me in practicing Leave No Trace ethics.
+If we all pitch in, we can ensure a beautiful, natural future for our grandchildren to enjoy.
+One thing I personally do is bring small biodegradable trash bags to the trails to pick up trash - and the kids LOVE it!
 It’s like a treasure hunt.
 Instilling these practices in our children at a young age is a true benefit to nature conservation.
-I hope to see you out there!
-Happy Trails!